Alan Horsager | Street Photography

 Street photography is defined on Wikipedia as "a type of photography that features subjects in candid situations within public places such as streets, parks, beaches, malls, political conventions and other settings.
 This style of photography uses the techniques of straight photography in that it shows a pure vision of something, like holding up a mirror to society.
 Street photography often tends to be ironic and can be distanced from its subject matter, and often concentrates on a single human moment, caught at a decisive or poignant moment.”

 For the most part, I agree with this.
-I do see international street photography as capturing particular moments with people in public spaces throughout international cities.
+To me, street photography is about capturing unique moments with people in public spaces.
+Primarily, but not necessarily, in cities.
 However, I see a focus towards ironic and insistence on being "straight" as artificial limitations.
-In my images, I try to combine traditional street photography with expression and abstraction across international cities at night and dimly lit areas.
+Many of my images are taken at night and combine traditional street photography with expression and abstraction.
 Street photography is more about the approach rather than a strict set of rules defined by location (e.g., street photographs can come from interiors such as train stations or the sidewalk in front of your house) or being straight.
-Deviating from "straight" does not necessarily move it out of the category of street (IMHO).

 My photographs include international street photography from around the world, including Tokyo, Kyoto, Hong Kong, Bangkok, Berlin, Madrid, Barcelona, London, Prague, Rio de Janeiro, Cartagena, Buenos Aires, Santo Domingo, and numberous cities and towns throughout Mexico and the United States.
 Some of these are your typical tourist sites like Shibuya Crossing, while others are a bit more out of the way like Tavares Bastos, a favela in Rio de Janeiro.
 All of them are somewhat abstracted from traditional street photography but are within the same vein.
 Nevertheless, I hope you enjoy them and please feel free to contact me if you have any comments.